georgeheginbotham/Go-Fish-Video/exampleSite/content/english/portfolio/neo-volta-commerical.md

 ---
-title: Versa Desk
+title: Neo Volta
 date:
-image_webp: "/images/portfolio/Versa-Desk.webp"
+image_webp: "/images/portfolio/Neo-Volta.webp"
-image: "/images/portfolio/Versa-Desk.jpg"
+image: "/images/portfolio/Neo-Volta.jpg"
 author: Go Fish Video
 description: This is meta description

 ---
-{{< youtube id="FfPPP37Ejx0" autoplay="true">}}
+{{< youtube id="U06mg9cudo0" autoplay="true">}}

 ***

-#### Sit Happens

-They say that sitting is the new smoking.
-Americans sit an average of 6-8 hours per day, which can lead to a myriad of chronic health issues.
-Luckily for us, Versadesk is here to save the day.
+#### Power Your Life

+NeoVolta has emerged into the market as one of the fastest-growing solar power companies today.
+Their featured product, the NV-14 battery, utilizes a patented technology, enabling households to restore their solar power for hours on end.
+To celebrate their recent success, we created a powerful and energetic piece communicating their message boldly and proudly.

-**Producer:** Rachael Galloway
+**Producer:** Jonathan Friedlander

-**Director:** Sasha Shemirani
+**Director:** Sasha Shemirami

-**Screen Writer:** Sasha Shemirani & Paul Elia
+**Screen Writer**: Robbie Mcardle

-**Cinematographer:** Eric Curtis
+**Cinematographer:** Joshua Yeo

 **Starring:**

+* Becca Buckalew
-* Evan Pinnosault
+* CJ Brady
-* Vivan Grace
+* Bell Pavan
-* Paul Elia
+* Kalani Caldwell
-* Motion Graphics: Melissa Oakley
+* Motion Graphics: Angelo Roncelli & Melissa Oakley
-* Graphic/Text Designer: Allison Synder
-* Editor: Christopher Sabat
-* Sound Engineer: Pat Williams
+* Graphic Artist:Joewie Aderes